Renee Vaughan

 1. My first paid gig in entertainment was running the Blue Light Specials over the PA system at Kmart.

-4. I single-handedly MacGyvered a potato-gun out of PVC pipe and a lawn sprinkler motor.
+3. I MacGyvered a potato-gun out of PVC pipe and a lawn sprinkler motor.
 It could launch a hot-dog over the garage.

 Picture